ndierckx/NOVOPlasty/README.md

 NOVOPlasty is a de novo assembler for short circular genomes.</br>
 For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.

-<strong>Last updates: 09/12/16 version 1.2.5</strong></br>
+<strong>Last updates: 04/01/16 version 2.0</strong></br>
-PLEASE USE THE OLD RELEASE 1.2.3, THERE ARE PROBLEMS WITH THE LATEST RELEASE.
-I almost finished a comprehensive update and I will upload NOVOPLasty 2.0 this week.
-- In some cases the assembly was not ouptutted (for the 'chloro' setting)</br>
+- Imoroved assembly of duplicated and repetitive regions.
+- 'chloro' setting is replaced by the 'chloro2' setting (now the only options are 'chloro' and 'mito')</br>
 <strong>11/11/16</strong>
 - Improved seed retrieval with low coverage
 - Data files without quality scores can be used as input file</br>